thaynecurrie/phys7943_fall2023/ScientificPythonNotes/SciPy/Python_SciPy_part1.md

 $J^{T}J  + \lambda I)\delta$ = $J^{T}[y-f(\beta)]$.

 LM allows you to adjust $\lambda$ at each iteration.
-If the sum of the squared deviations from $y$ is rapi, then $\lambda$ is reduced in size, which brings the algorithm closer to the Gauss-Newton method.
+If the sum of the squared deviations from $y$ is rapid, then $\lambda$ is reduced in size, which brings the algorithm closer to the Gauss-Newton method.
 If an iteration results in a slow reduction in the sum of the squared deviations, then $\lambda$ can be increased, giving a step closer to the gradient descent direction.

 To do this, the parameter vector $\beta$ is replaced by a new, slightly modified entry $\beta^{\prime}$ = $\beta$ + $\delta$ at each iteration.
 The original function is then approximated as f($x_{i}$, $\beta$+$\delta$) $\approx$ f($x_{i}$, $\beta$) + $\textbf{J}_{i}$$\delta$, where $\textbf{J}_{i}$ is the gradient of $f$ with respect to $\beta$.